franciszzj/Saber/README.md

 <sup>1</sup> Meta AI &nbsp;&nbsp;&nbsp; <sup>2</sup> King's College London

+**The training and inference code will be released once it has been organized.
+Please stay tuned.**

 ## Project Overview

 **Saber** is a scalable zero-shot framework for reference-to-video (R2V) generation.
 By introducing a masked training strategy, Saber bypasses the bottleneck of explicit reference image-video-text triplet datasets, training exclusively on video-text pairs to achieve zero-shot generation capabilities without explicit R2V data.